Foreclosure Defense Attorney

 Applying for Loss Mitigation Option With Your Loan Servicer

-However, keep in mind that if your goal is to save your home—not just delay the foreclosure process—a foreclosure defense attorney can handle negotiations and present your situation in the best possible way to the servicer, which might increase your chances of getting a foreclosure alternative.
+However, keep in mind that if your goal is to save your home—not just delay the foreclosure process—an attorney can handle negotiations and present your situation in the best possible way to the servicer, which might increase your chances of getting a foreclosure alternative.

 Participating in Foreclosure Mediation, If Available

-Also, you can attend foreclosure mediation without hiring a foreclosure defense lawyer if this kind of program is available.
-But if you want the process to be successful—and not just postpone the eventual loss of your home—hiring a foreclosure defense attorney to help you through mediation is probably a good idea.
+Also, you can attend foreclosure mediation without hiring a lawyer if this kind of program is available.
+But if you want the process to be successful and not just postpone the eventual loss of your home, hiring an attorney to help you through mediation is probably a good idea.

 What Does a Foreclosure Defense Attorney Do for You?